Policies & Procedures

 Withdrawals from a class (or classes) may have a negative effect on academic standing, satisfactory academic progress (SAP), financial aid, program progression, and the student’s account balance.
 Students are always advised to speak with a financial aid representative prior to submitting a withdrawal.

 It is the student’s responsibility to officially withdraw from a course; instructors will not initiate a withdrawal.
-Student withdrawals will not be processed after the published 60% (midterm) deadline.
+Student withdrawals will not be processed after the published 80% withdrawal deadline.
 If a student does not officially withdraw from a course(s), the student remains on the roster and receives the grade earned.
 All assignments not submitted will receive a grade of “0”.
 Failing grades negatively impact a student’s completion rate/GPA and may affect a student’s ability to receive financial aid in future terms.

 In certain instances, the Registrar may act on behalf of a student to withdraw the student from classes.
 This may include various situations such as active duty or suspension.
 Depending on the circumstances, documentation (e.g., military orders or other supporting documentation) may be required to accompany a withdrawal in these instances.